-Strengthening Fiona barrels toward Turks and Caicos Islands
+Fiona wallops Turks and Caicos, Puerto Rico still stunned

-SAN JUAN, Puerto Rico (AP) — A strengthening Hurricane Fiona barreled toward the Turks and Caicos Islands on Tuesday as it threatened to strengthen into a Category 3 storm, prompting the government to impose a curfew.
+SAN JUAN, Puerto Rico (AP) — Hurricane Fiona blasted the Turks and Caicos Islands on Tuesday as a Category 3 storm after devastating Puerto Rico, where most people remained without electricity or running water.

-Forecasters said Fiona could become a major hurricane late Monday or on Tuesday, when it was expected to pass near the British territory.
+Hurricane conditions were slamming Grand Turk, the small British territory’s capital island, on Tuesday morning after the government imposed a curfew and urged people to flee flood-prone areas.

+The storm was centered just 10 miles (15 kilometers) from the island, with hurricane-force winds extending up to 30 miles (45 kilometers) from the center.

 “Storms are unpredictable,” Premier Washington Misick said in a statement from London, where he was attending the funeral of Queen Elizabeth II.
 “You must therefore take every precaution to ensure your safety.”

-Fiona was centered 80 miles (130 kilometers) southeast of Grand Turk Island late Monday.
-It had maximum sustained winds of 110 mph (175 kph) and was moving north-northwest 10 mph (17 kph).
+Fiona had maximum sustained winds of 115 mph (185 kph) and was moving north-northwest at 10 mph (17 kph), according to the U.S. National Hurricane Center, which said the storm is likely to strengthen further into a Category 4 hurricane as it approaches Bermuda on Friday.

+It was forecast to weaken before running into easternmost Canada over the weekend.

-The intensifying storm kept dropping copious rain over the Dominican Republic and Puerto Rico, where a 58-year-old man died after police said he was swept away by a river in the central mountain town of Comerio.
+The broad storm kept dropping copious rain over the Dominican Republic and Puerto Rico, where a 58-year-old man died after police said he was swept away by a river in the central mountain town of Comerio.

-Another death was linked to the blackout — a 70-year-old man who was burned to death after he tried to fill his generator with gasoline while it was running, officials said.
+Another death was linked to a power blackout — a 70-year-old man was burned to death after he tried to fill his generator with gasoline while it was running, officials said.

-The National Guard has rescued more than 900 people as floodwaters continue to rush through towns in eastern and southern Puerto Rico with up to 30 inches (76 centimeters) of rain forecast for some areas.
-Multiple landslides also were reported.
+Parts of the island had received more than 25 inches (64 centimeters) of rain and more was falling on Tuesday.

+National Guard Brig.
+Gen. Narciso Cruz described the resulting flooding as historic.

+He lamented that some people refused to leave their home, adding that he understood them.

+“It’s human nature,” he said.
+“But when they saw their lives were in danger, they agreed to leave.”

-The blow from Fiona was made more devastating because Puerto Rico has yet to recover from Hurricane Maria, which killed nearly 3,000 people and destroyed the power grid in 2017.
+The blow from Fiona was made more devastating because Puerto Rico has yet to recover from Hurricane Maria, which destroyed the power grid in 2017.
 Five years later, more than 3,000 homes on the island are still covered by blue tarps.

-Authorities said at least 1,300 people and some 250 pets remain in shelters across the island.
+Authorities said Monday at least 2,300 people and some 250 pets remained in shelters across the island.

-Fiona sparked a blackout when it hit Puerto Rico’s southwest corner on Sunday, the anniversary of Hurricane Hugo, which slammed into the island in 1989 as a Category 3 storm.
+Fiona triggered a blackout when it hit Puerto Rico’s southwest corner on Sunday, the anniversary of Hurricane Hugo, which slammed into the island in 1989 as a Category 3 storm.

-By Monday night, authorities said they had restored power to more than 114,000 customers on the island of 3.2 million people.

-Puerto Rico Gov. Pedro Pierluisi has warned it could take days before everyone has electricity.
+By Tuesday morning, authorities said they had restored power to more than 285,000 of the island’s 1.47 million customers.
+Gov. Pierluisi warned it could take days before everyone has electricity.

 Water service was cut to more than 837,000 customers — two thirds of the total on the island — because of turbid water at filtration plants or lack of power, officials said.